silverstripeltd/user-configurable-smime-forms/README.md

 - `SS_SMIME_SIGN_PASS` The signing password (if the certificate has been set up with additional password security).

 ### Enable Encryption of Emails
-To enable encryption, go to the **Configuration** tab for your form and check the Use **Enable S/MIME Encryption** option.
+To enable encryption, go to the **Configuration** tab for your form and check the **Enable S/MIME Encryption** option.

 ![](./docs/assets/EncryptionOption.png)

 ### Adding recipient encryption certificate
-With encryption enabled you get can upload an encryption certificate when adding recipients.
+With encryption enabled you can upload an encryption certificate when adding recipients.
 To do this:
 * Go to the **Recipients** tab for your form
 * Add/Edit Recipient
 * Click on the **Email Content** tab
-* Upload a valid CRT file to the **Certificate for SMIME encryption** field
+* Upload a valid CRT file to the **S/MIME Encryption Certificate** field

 ![](./docs/assets/RecipientCertificate.png)